OpenCADActivity/Generic_CAD_Modles/README.md

-# Generic_CAD_Modles
+# Generic CAD Modles
-This repository contains the Generic CAD modals we  have created.
+Here in this repository, we are keeping multiple Modules that might be useful for everyone and do have some generic functionalities...